 While doing this I had nice dry weather but lots of rain was in the forecast.
 Because of all the insulating layers used I was worried about water getting trapped above the vapor barrier and even floating my rigid foam around.
 So as much as I hated to do it, I covered the area with tarps.
 All the rebar and PEX tubing was installed under these tarps.
 This pain in the butt, trapped water issue was to follow me till the bedroom roof was covered.
 Trapped water under a radiant floor slab can cause heat to suck away- so to speak- don’t want that.

 The next consideration was the rebar.
 As a rule, rebar should be closer to the surface of the cement than the bottom for crack prevention but my main concern was to use the rebar as a fixture for my PEX tubing.
 I had read the previous winter in an article found on the web that the Pex tubing should lay closer to the bottom of a 6″ slab.
 With this in the back of my mind I installed the steel rebar 2″ above the bottom at 16″ centers.
 Then I connected wire mesh on top of that, which allowed me to place my PEX on 8″ centers.
 The 8″ spacing was called for in my heat loss study and is pretty standard for homes.
 The problem was I started to second guess myself and went back to Siegenthaler’s hydronic heat bible just to double check.
 I got the cart before the horse on this one.
 Unlike the article I read on the Web, Siegenthaler’s book recommends the tubing should go closer to the top for a faster response time.
 Well, raising the steel, after the fact was not easy to do, especially alone.
 First of all, the rebar ends were inserted into holes drilled into the walls and the wire mesh won’t let you put your foot down for proper leverage- not fun.
-In the end, I was able to get most of the PEX two inches from the top but it was not fun.
+In the end, I was able to get most of the PEX two inches from the top but it was not easy.

 The next step was to run the 1/2″ O2 Barrier HeatLink® UV Stabilized PEX-a Tubing.
 I needed to run two individual floor loops and I wanted a wall radiator for quick heat response time for when I came back from being away from the place.
 There are different ways to run the floor loops but my idea in this case was to run the loops starting from the outside walls where hotter water would be needed and work my way into the center where the bed would be located and therefor less demand for heat.